-I got the impression that Bruxy agreed because when he was presenting this perspective he didn’t challenge any of it, presented it as if it were true,and he made comments that were approving of and consistent with this view.
+I got the impression that Cavey agreed with Boyd because when he was presenting this perspective he didn’t challenge any of it, presented it as if it were true,and he made comments that were approving of and consistent with this view.

-Bruxy reduces the blood of Christ to pure symbolism
+Bruxy Cavey reduces the blood of Christ to pure symbolism

 During his visit Bruxy Cavey, Greg Boyd, and Dennis Edwards sat down for a Q&A session.
 At 56:25 a question came from the audience asking Boyd: